 To apply, email your CV and letter of motivation in English to the Systems Learning Team at email@example.com

 - Do you communicate with people easily?
-Are you a team player or individual contributor to problem solving?
+Are you a team player or individual contributor to solving problems?
 Characterise your approach and give relevant examples.

-- Describe your experience working with social entrepreneurs and changemakers in society.
+- Describe your experience working with social entrepreneurs or changemakers in society.